Q1: When did the Election Commission of India get two more Election Commissioners?

 Q1: Explain what the FPTP system stands for.

-Ans: The FPTP system stands for "First-Past-The-Post," where the candidate with the most votes in a constituency wins.
+Ans: FPTP stands for "First-Past-The-Post."
+In this system, the candidate who secures the largest number of votes in a constituency is declared the winner.

 Q2: How is the winning candidate determined in the FPTP system?